sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 		</figure>

 === "SCL2 & SDA2"
 	The SCL2 and SDA2 screw terminals provide access to the TCXO I<sup>2</sup>C bus, allowing the user to connect an external configurable TCXO if desired.
 The I<sup>2</sup>C voltage level is set by the VCCIO switch: 3.3V or 5V.
-The provided firmware supports the SiTime SiT5358.
-The ueser will need to modify the firmware to support additional osciillators.
+The provided firmware supports the SiTime SiT5358; the user will need to modify the firmware to support additional osciillators.

 	<center>